wthrowe/spectre/docs/DevGuide/Brigand.md

 \warning
 The second and third arguments are both evaluated, independent of which is returned.
-Use \ref defer "defer" if this is undesirable.
+Use \ref defer "defer" or \ref eval_if if this is undesirable.

 \subsubsection if_c